Chris Colton

-Christopher Lewis Colton (born in September 1937) is an English orthopaedic surgeon and Professor Emeritus in Orthopaedic and Accident Surgery at the University of Nottingham.
-He is a past president of both the British Orthopaedic Association and of the AO Foundation.
+Christopher Lewis Colton (September 1937 – December 2025) was an English orthopaedic surgeon and Professor Emeritus in Orthopaedic and Accident Surgery at the University of Nottingham.
+He was a past president of both the British Orthopaedic Association and of the AO Foundation.

 Training and early career

 Colton qualified in medicine and surgery in 1960, studying at St Thomas's Hospital Medical School in London.
 He became a Fellow of the Royal College of Surgeons of England in 1963.
 He pursued a career as an orthopaedic surgeon, studying in Bristol, at the Royal National Orthopaedic Hospital in London, and at Dala Orthopaedic Hospital at Kano in Northern Nigeria during the Biafran civil war.

 Surgical career

 He was appointed as a Consultant Orthopaedic Surgeon in Nottingham in 1973.
 He was awarded an honorary title in Orthopaedic and Accident Surgery by the University of Nottingham in 1993, in recognition of his research and teaching in musculoskeletal trauma.
 He served as president of the British Orthopaedic Association in 1995.
 He held the presidency of the AO Foundation, a not-for-profit research and treatment centre for muscular trauma patients, from 1996 to 1998.